-On April 1, 2014, the Department of Industry, Tourism and Investment (ITI) became responsible for the administration of onshore oil and gas interests in the Northwest Territories, including the Inuvialuit Settlement Region.
-Interests issued in the offshore remain the responsibility of Aboriginal Affairs and Northern Development Canada.
+The Department of Industry, Tourism and Investment (ITI) is responsible for the administration of onshore oil and gas interests in the Northwest Territories, including the Inuvialuit Settlement Region.
+Interests issued in the offshore are the responsibility of Aboriginal Affairs and Northern Development Canada.

 To download a map that depicts the line of delimitation between onshore and offshore, click here.

 ITI promotes economic self-sufficiency through the responsible management and development of NWT petroleum resources to create a prosperous, diverse and sustainable economy for the benefit of all NWT residents.
 ITI supports the use of recognized best practices and scientific evidence to protect the environment while responsibly developing natural resources to benefit NWT residents.

 Petroleum resources exploration and development